- This event has passed.

 February 7 @ 6:00 pm - 9:00 pm

-An exhibition of handmade masks by Beckie Kravitz.
+An exhibition of handmade masks and sculpture by Beckie Kravetz.

 My vision as a sculptor draws its inspiration from the theater and opera, where I have worked as a mask-maker and makeup artist for over 30 years.
 In making masks for theater, I created artworks which, when combined with a living body moving under lights, revealed fascinating and often unintended dimensions of the sculpted faces.
 As I watched my masks come to life on the actor, I became intrigued with the notion of the “interface” — that point where the face of the actor meets the inner surface of the mask and is transformed into the character.
 This led to the creation of a series of sculptural (non-wearable) masks in which this inside surface becomes a canvas for elucidating the thoughts, history and personality of the individual depicted in the sculpture.